enkidevs/curriculum/sql/dql/write/insert.md

 VALUES (1230, 50, 33, 'bug-ball');
 ```

 This would effectively skip the `cost` and `item_fling_effect_id` value.
 If the fields *are not required* by the DB, this should work just fine and the RDBMS would store a `NULL` value.
-On top of that, if you omit a column which has a `DEFAULT` value defined, the RDBMS will store the default value rather than a `NULL`.
+If, however, you omit a column which has a `DEFAULT` value defined, the RDBMS will store the default value rather than a `NULL`.

 Multiple insertion are done by adding multiple parentheses: